Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/KarimMessaoud/project-description.md

 -   `region_code`: World region (e.g. “Sub Saharan Africa”, “Latin
     America & Caribbean”, etc.)

+Note: The education level variables are mutually exclusive: a person is only counted in the variable corresponding to their **highest** attained education level

 only non-trivial column names are explained, for more information see
 <http://barrolee.com/?p=43>